jianzhi-1/cs262a/mach.md

 ### What are the main limitations of this paper?

 I think the performance gains might not sufficient to convince developers/companies to pivot to a microkernel approach.
-I also think the paper's purpose might be to introduce the possible design pattern, rather than convince a broad takeup of this microkernel design, since the paper focused a lot on the implementation specifics.
+I also think the paper's purpose might be to introduce the possible design pattern, rather than convince a broad take up of this microkernel design, since the paper focused a lot on the implementation specifics.

 ### Why did this paper have an impact?